Chase-William/utf8-to-windows-vkc/README.md

 ## About Conversion

-Converting an [ascii](https://www.ascii-code.com/) character to a Window's [virtual-key-code](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) requires additional logic because of Window's use of the `shift` modifier to display characters.
+Translating an [ascii](https://www.ascii-code.com/) character to a Window's [virtual-key-code](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) requires additional logic because of Window's use of the `shift` modifier to display characters.

 Not all ascii characters have a key representation, meaning not everything can be converted.
 If conversion fails, `Result<T, E>` is returned.